 Why is there so much algae?

-Although it looks similar to algae from a distance, the green vegetation that is floating on the top of the water is a small plant called Duckweed.
+Although it looks similar to algae from a distance, the green vegetation floating on the water's surface is a small plant called Duckweed.
 Although some may not find it aesthetically pleasing, ducks and aquatic insects love it.
-Dabbling ducks eat it and aquatic insects
+Dabbling ducks eat it, and aquatic insects take refuge under it.